-Don’t add too many because if you’re too picky, you may never woo this perfect woman, let alone find her.
+If you’re too picky, you may never woo this woman, let alone find her.
 To find the unique traits that you’d prefer, it requires experience and trial-and-error.
-You may think you like someone who is into nerdy topics like Doctor Who and Pokemon only to discover on a date that your date is obstinate and close-minded to differing opinions about those topics — and refuses to trade Pokemon because she’s stingy.
+Common hobbies may not matter as much as you think compared to having similar values.
+You may think you need someone who is into nerdy topics like Doctor Who and Pokemon until you meet them and discover that they’re close-minded and hates certain characters you love, for example.
 Then, you may discover that what you really want is someone who is open-minded and likes to have fun (and liking nerdy topics is a bonus)!
-That may have been based on a true story, haha.

 In the hit reality show, Jersey Shore, Snooki create a long list of things she wants in a man in Miami.
 Fast forward a couple of seasons, and the man she marries has a fraction of the things on her list.

 The truth about dating is that we all live in a marketplace of supply and demand.
 You’ll likely going to have to compromise on some of the traits you want in a mate given what you have to offer in a competitive market.
 Therefore, it’s important to define your non-negotiable traits that you must have in a person so that you’re aware of what you’re looking for and can screen candidates efficiently.

 Challenge yourself to see what you can move from the need-to-have to want to have since you may start with a list of 25 or 50 and that may be too much.

 Here is a list of possible non-negotiable traits you can have in a partner based on the research.